 The ECNP Schools have been established to encourage excellence in future leaders in clinical neuropsychopharmacology by propagating best practices during a week-long course, in that way contributing to the continuing improvement of the field’s high standards of practice.

-Per ECNP School, a maximum of 50 early career psychiatrists are accepted and their accommodation costs are covered by ECNP.
+Per ECNP School, a maximum of 50 early career psychiatrists are accepted.

 There are two ECNP Schools that are annually held:

 1. The ECNP School of Child and Adolescent Neuropsychopharmacology, 27 March-1 April 2022, Venice, Italy